zephir-Junior/Sales-Analysis/README.md

 In this project, we utilize MS Excel Tool to Analyse The Sample Superstore Dataset released with Tableau v2022.1.
 This project aimed at answering the following questions:

-### 1- How to use descriptive statistics methods to assess the sales performance across various segments, markets, product categories and subcategories?
+#### 1- How to use descriptive statistics methods to assess the sales performance across various segments, markets, product categories and subcategories?
-### 2- How to use diagnostic analytics methods to understand the statistical significance of the factors that influence sales?
+#### 2- How to use diagnostic analytics methods to understand the statistical significance of the factors that influence sales?
-### 3- How to use predictive analytics (regression) to understand the strengths of the relationship between sales and sales drivers and generate a regression formula to predict sales?
+#### 3- How to use predictive analytics (regression) to understand the strengths of the relationship between sales and sales drivers and generate a regression formula to predict sales?
-### 4- How to develop a sales forecasting model based on the insights?
+#### 4- How to develop a sales forecasting model based on the insights?

-- # Steps to setup and run the Jupyter Notebooks

 ## About Dataset

 The Orders database contains information on the following variables.
 • Continuous variables: Row ID, Order ID, Order Date, Ship Date, Customer ID, Product ID, Sales, Quantity, Discount, Profit, Sales, Quantity, Shipping Cost, Discount, Profit